rmaia/msdichromatism/Rmd/ESM.md

 we can extract both statistical and perceptual information from the posterior distribution of a Bayesian analysis using a multi-response model and the package MCMCglmm.
 In this analysis, we will estimate the variance-covariance structure, so the assumption of homogeneity of variances is relaxed.

-Before we do that, we will center all cartesian variables on the female means --- this way, since the model does not have an intercept, male estimates and pMCMC can be interpreted as the effect of sex on each response (X, Y and Z). **This step is essential if we want to interpret model estimates as differences**:
+Before we do that, we will center all cartesian variables on the female means --- this way, since the model does not have an intercept, male estimates and pMCMC can be interpreted as the effect of sex on each response (X, Y and Z). **This step is essential if we want to interpret model estimates as differences** (normally this would be similar to just not using the `-1` model specification, but for multi-response models this can cause issues on estimating parameters and interpreting them, as the intercept is based on only one of the responses):

 ```r